- Birth us as the spiritual children of God; then,

 However, when our spirits were reborn and the Holy Spirit came to live within us, He began breathing life into our once dead spirits by…

-- Assuring us of our salvation and of our new positions as sons and daughters in the family of God—thus, prompting us to go to our Father with prayers of thanksgiving and praise for His gracious gift of salvation;
+- Assuring us of our salvation and of our new positions as sons and daughters in the family of God—prompting us to go to our Father with prayers of thanksgiving and praise for His gracious gift of salvation;

-- Writing the laws of God’s holiness upon our hearts—thus, making us conscious of the sin in our lives and prompting us to seek His forgiveness through prayers of repentance;
+- Writing the laws of God’s holiness upon our hearts—making us conscious of the sin in our lives and prompting us to seek His forgiveness through prayers of repentance;

-- Making us aware of and sensitive to the needs of others—thus, moving us to prayers of petition and supplication on their behalf; and,
+- Making us aware of and sensitive to the needs of others—moving us to prayers of petition and supplication on their behalf; and,

-- Calling our attention to the injustices in the world around us—thus, compelling us to prayers of intercession in an effort to bring about change.
+- Calling our attention to the injustices in the world around us—compelling us to prayers of intercession in an effort to bring about change.

-The more we prayed these Spirit-led prayers, the stronger our spirits became while the weaker our flesh grew.
-Then, with our spirits growing stronger, it became easier for us to…
+The more we prayed these Spirit-led prayers, the stronger our spirits became and the weaker our flesh grew.
+With our spirits growing stronger, it became easier for us to…

 …be imitators of God as beloved children (Eph.
 5:1);